 “The reaction coming out of this breach is not to just go change your LinkedIn password -- it’s change your password on any sites where you’ve used the same password,” deSouza said.

 LinkedIn, based in Mountain View, California, said last week that 6.5 million user passwords were posted on a hacker site and the U.S. Federal Bureau of Investigation was working with the company on the security breach.
 LinkedIn said in a June 7 blog post that it hadn’t received any verified reports of unauthorized access to member accounts.
 The company also said it disabled any passwords it found were potentially compromised.

 Hani Durzy, a spokesman for LinkedIn, declined to comment beyond statements made on the company’s blog.

 Customers of CBS Corp.
-(CBS)’s Last.fm music site and EHarmony Inc.’s dating site also had passwords stolen last week.
+(CBS:US)’s Last.fm music site and EHarmony Inc.’s dating site also had passwords stolen last week.
 Both companies suggested that users immediately change their passwords.

 One way criminals have taken advantage of job sites like LinkedIn is by creating fake accounts and linking them to hacked accounts.
 Then they wait.
 The connection lets the perpetrator monitor the breached accounts for news that someone is changing jobs.

 Once that happens, the hacker might send an e-mail pretending to be a new colleague or someone from human resources.
 If the unsuspecting user clicks on a malicious link in the message, the hacker can take control of the victim’s computer.